La Maison Moderne

 The Cap may be tiny, but here is proof that small is beautiful.
 The dreamy pine-clad peninsular separates Antibes from Juan-Les-Pins and ticks to a slower beat than the rest of the Côte d’Azur.
 It was developed by European nobility in the 19th century, painted by Monet and Picasso, then colonised by film stars, who made it their summer playground.
 It retains a feel for its own past and occasionally you get the impression you’re walking through a Jean-Luc Goddard movie.
 Those looking for a taste of the old Riviera will love it.

 This simple 1960's modernist villa makes a great base.
-You can walk down to the boulangerie or up to the butcher; laze by the pool and top up your tan; potter off to Keller or Le Rocher for lunch on La Garoupe beach; or climb up the hill to the Cap’s totemic lighthouse for fine views east and west.
+Set in a quiet leafy residential area, you can walk down to the boulangerie or up to the butcher; laze by the pool and top up your tan; potter off to Keller Beach Club or Le Rocher for lunch and a swim; or climb up the hill to the Cap’s totemic lighthouse for fine views east and west.
 Contemporary simplicity is the virtue within.
 Stylish rooms come in white, there are terraces galore, a decked pool shaded by palm trees and a practical kitchen with all the kit.
 Brilliant.

 Highs

-• This is a chic minimalist villa, ideal for a week in the sun with lovely sea views
+• This is a chic minimalist villa with a homely arty vibe, ideal for a week in the sun with lovely sea views

 • The beautiful, airy sitting room that opens onto a dining terrace